kaltura/DeveloperPortalDocs/documentation/Mobile-Video-Player-SDKs/v3_iOS_PlayerConfig.md

 layout: page
 ---

-# Player Config
+## Player Configuration

-Player configuration is the main data object of the Mobile SDK.
+The player configuration is the main data object of the Mobile Video Player SDK.

-This object is used for configuring custom player, including spesific plugins and obtaining the media that will be played on the device.
+This object is used for configuring custom players, including specific plugins, and obtaining the media that will be played on the device.

-> Note: For Technical Documantion About [PlayerConfig](https://kaltura.github.io/playkit/api/ios/Classes/PlayerConfig.html)
+> Note: To view additional technical documentation about the player configuration, see [this article](https://kaltura.github.io/playkit/api/ios/Classes/PlayerConfig.html).

-### Create PlayerConfig Instance
+### Creating a PlayerConfig Instance

 >swift